tehioant/Dojo-cicd-devops-octo/README.md

 On your browser click on `dojo/` \
 You can kill the running server as it is static.

+## Formateurs

+Switch to branch `formateur` for more informations regarding dojo's setup.

 ## Authors and acknowledgment
 This is a Dojo created for OCTO by Ante & Hefr.